ChengeYang/SLAM-with-Velodyne-Lidar-and-Jackal-UGV/README.md

 ## Dependencies
-The Jackal UGV packages are released in ROS Indigo and Kinetic.
+The Jackal packages are released in ROS Indigo and Kinetic.
 To use them in ROS Melodic, the following compiling processes are implemented:

 #### Build from apt-get:
 Install in Terminal with **sudo apt-get install**: